10 Best places to live in Baja California (2024)

 Rosarito is a close neighbor of Ensenada about 20 miles south of the U.S.-Mexico border.
 The town is mostly known for its sprawling beaches, oceanfront resorts, and seafood restaurants 👨🏽🍳

 Similar to Ensenada, Rosarito has become a popular place for San Diegans to escape the high cost of living.
-Many residents of Southern California flock to coastal towns in northern Mexico, as they offer cheaper cost of living and similar lifestyle thanks to mild coastal climate and outdoor opportunities 🥾
+Many residents of Southern California flock to coastal towns in northern Mexico, because of cheaper cost of living and similar lifestyle thanks to mild coastal climate and outdoor opportunities 🥾

 Just like Ensenada, Rosarito offers plenty of amenities, proximity to stores, restaurants, and beaches, and it’s also home to a growing expat community.